BoomViz/BVCheatEffectSBan/README.EN.md

     /cban 76561198000000000 167 8

-- This command will apply the effect with id 167 to the player with SteamID64 76561198000000000, and then ban him after 8 seconds.
+- This command will apply the effect with id 167 and slow down (the slow down will end on a timer) the player with steamID64 76561198000000000, and then ban them after 8 seconds.
 - If you do not specify an effect id and delay, the default values ​​from the configuration file will be used.
 - If you specify an effect id, but do not specify a delay, the delay will be 0.